steviss/scss-dlms/README.md

 By switching the HTML attribute `theme`, from `light` to `dark`, you switch to the desired theme mode.

 There are also some minor tree shaking capabilities.
 It doesn't render all colours available in palettes, just the ones that are used.
+This is true as well for the `set-url` and `set-content` where applicable.

 ## Usage